bitswipe-stack/qtum/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to only run a P2P node, without a wallet, Bitcoin Core can be compiled in disable-wallet mode with:
+When the intention is to only run a P2P node, without a wallet, Qtum Core can be compiled in disable-wallet mode with:

     cmake -B build -DENABLE_WALLET=OFF